capiscio/capiscio-sdk-python/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)

-> 🚧 **Status:** Alpha - Under active development

-## What is Capiscio A2A Security?
+## What is CapiscIO A2A Security?

-Capiscio A2A Security provides **always-on runtime protection** for agents using the [A2A (Agent-to-Agent) protocol](https://github.com/google/A2A).
+CapiscIO A2A Security provides **always-on runtime protection** for agents using the [A2A (Agent-to-Agent) protocol](https://github.com/google/A2A).
 It wraps your agent executor to validate incoming requests, verify signatures, and protect against malicious actors—all without requiring peer cooperation.

 ### Key Features